Torches

 Propane “Camping” fuel canister (aka 1 pound or DOT39)

-Please see this video from the US Pipeline and Hazardous Materials Safety Administration for the dangers inherent with refilling.
+Please see this video from the US Pipeline and Hazardous Materials Safety Administration for the dangers inherent in refilling.

 The following is repeated for emphasis:

-Traveling with refilled one-pound propane cylinders – those that are not designed for refilling – comes with a $500,000 fine plus 5 years of prison time for doing so.
-Make sure that your cylinders are DOT legally and lawfully refillable and transportable.
+Traveling with refilled one-pound propane cylinders—not designed for refilling—can result in a $500,000 fine plus five years of prison time.
+Ensure your cylinders are DOT, legally refillable, and lawfully transportable.
 Flame King states that theirs are.

 Refillable 1-pound tanks

-Flame King has a refillable one-pound propane cylinder but, I’ve gotten mixed messages as Flame King has posted a notice that this product has been recalled.
+Flame King has a refillable one-pound propane cylinder, but I’ve gotten mixed messages as Flame King has posted a notice that this product has been recalled.
 I emailed them today (4/25/22) and hope to clear this up soon.
-Update: 7/30/22: I contacted Flame King and they said: “The recall was a few years ago so anything currently being sold will be well out of that make period. “ You can get them on Amazon as well as on Flame King’s site.
-Also, Flame King has a Refill Training page with 7 videos.
+Update: 7/30/22: I contacted Flame King, and they said: “The recall was a few years ago, so anything currently being sold will be well out of that make period. “ You can get them on Amazon and Flame King’s site.
+Also, Flame King has a Refill Training page with seven videos.

 Exchange your tanks.